-Forbidden: No food, audible music or cell-phones in the studios or lecture hall during class times.
+Forbidden: No food, no audible music, no cell-phones in the studios or lecture hall during class times.
 Minimize them during other times as well.
-Drawing or cutting on desks or walls or otherwise defacing or soiling school property will not be tolerated.
+Drawing or cutting on desks, floors or walls or otherwise defacing or soiling school property will not be tolerated.
 Do not drag the desks across the hardwood floors.
 Spray-mount and spray-paint are forbidden from all parts of MMCH!